Promoting Sustainable Homeownership

 Homeownership can be a powerful way to build wealth.
 When affordable, a home can offer families stability and be a valuable asset to pass on to future generations.
 For people who have faced systemic obstacles to homeownership, primarily people of color, owning a home can help build generational wealth and narrow the racial wealth gap.
-Although not the right choice for everyone, owning home is also symbolic of the American dream and can be a source of pride for families.
+Although not the right choice for everyone, owning a home is also symbolic of the American dream and can be a source of pride for families.

 Unfortunately, too many Illinoisans find themselves without enough savings to cover down payment and closing costs.
 Many are unable to access the credit necessary to even consider the path to homeownership.
 The foreclosure crisis, which caused millions of households to lose their homes, has had a lasting impact on lending practices, property values, and homeownership opportunities across the state, particularly in low- and moderate-income communities.
 On top of this, buying a home can be confusing, and many people do not fully understand their options.

-There are a variety of ways to address these problems, such as providing more accessible and affordable financial products, expanding the stock of affordable starter homes, and access to reliable homeownership education.
+There are a variety of ways to address these problems, such as providing more accessible and affordable financial products, expanding the stock of affordable starter homes, and increasing access to reliable homeownership education.
 This way, homeownership can offer its promises of stability, safety, and opportunity.

 What Does It Cost To Own A Home In Illinois?